 I’m sorry we make you sleep here, Aleo said.
 It’s so horrible.

 For a moment I was proud.
-I would have pointed out every failure in the warehouses so they would learn how much we had.
+I would have pointed out every failure in the warehouses so the boys would learn how much we had.

 Then the mother said, It’s our home.
 She turned away from me, bundled her child’s legs up and lifted him, laboring slowly up the ladder in the heavy atmosphere.